VictorLeP/victorlep.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am a PhD student in the area of web security at the [imec-DistriNet](https://distrinet.cs.kuleuven.be/) research group of [KU Leuven](https://www.kuleuven.be/), under the supervision of prof. Wouter Joosen and [Tom Van Goethem](https://tom.vg/).
-My interests lie in the exploration of web ecosystems, and in web security research methodology, both analyzing and improving current methods.
-I hold a PhD fellowship of the [Research Foundation - Flanders (FWO)](https://www.fwo.be/).
+I am a PhD student in the area of web security at the [imec-DistriNet](https://distrinet.cs.kuleuven.be/) research group of [KU Leuven](https://www.kuleuven.be/), under the supervision of prof. Wouter Joosen and [Tom Van Goethem](https://tom.vg/), on a PhD fellowship of the [Research Foundation - Flanders (FWO)](https://www.fwo.be/).

-You can take a look at my [publications](/publications).
+My interests lie in the exploration of web ecosystems, and in web security and privacy research methodology, both analyzing and improving current methods.
+I maintain [Tranco](https://tranco-list.eu/), a research-oriented top sites ranking.

-You might also be interested in the [Tranco ranking](https://tranco-list.eu/), which we propose as a more suitable replacement for the Alexa top 1 million list, as this list is very unstable and can easily be manipulated.
+You can take a look at my [publications](/publications) or my [CV](/cv).

 <small>My first name is "Victor", my last name is "Le Pochat", two words as is customary for Breton surnames.</small>